sarangii/sarangii.github.io/resume.md

 ### Audience Engagement
 Sales and Marketing in survelliance capitalism is noisy.
 I believe in going slow and making things.
 Plausible's value of being transparent, and earning trust of potential customers resonates with me.
 I can write blogposts and monitor social media platforms to engage with an audience.
 ### Filling in the gaps and expanding other activities
 There is not mention of [Yandex](https://metrica.yandex.com/about) [here](https://plausible.io/blog/best-wordpress-analytics-plugins).
 I will cover up missing parts like this one.
 I would reach out to the niche communities to get Plausible featured.
 For the short term, I would reach to podcast hosts to feature Plausible.
-In the medium term, I can start in house podcast to reflect on the larger values that plausible stands for.
+In the medium term, I can start in-house podcast to reflect on the larger values that plausible stands for.
 ### Technical Documentation
 I have been using FOSS since 2016.
 This has given me the liberty to tinker, and made me more aware of technical things.
 I can convey complex technical things in a lucid manner in writing.
 I can write the technical documentation.
 ### Being Resourceful and Frugal
 Most of my previous workplaces were resource starved.
 This trained me to be frugal and creative.
-I learnt to figure problems in my own and find creative ways to reach the goals.
+I learnt to figure problems in my own and find creative ways to reach the solutions.
 I would bring these attributes to Plausible.
 ### Fire-fighting
 Things broke down in unexpected ways and times in my previous roles.
 When things break down, I would do whatever it takes to restore them.
 ### Manager of one and generalist at heart